ltrujello/ltrujello.github.io/docs/category_theory/Monoidal Categories/Mac Lane's Coherence Theorem.md

 Then we have many possible ways of expressing $\gamma$ in terms of our $\alpha$-arrows.
 Some potential ways we could express $\gamma$ are displayed below in \textcolor{Purple}{purple}, \textcolor{NavyBlue}{blue}, or \textcolor{Orange}{orange}.
-\

 <img src="../../../png/category_theory/chapter_7/tikz_code_4_7.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-s this is a thin category, we know that the composition of these paths are equal in $\wp$.
+As this is a thin category, we know that the composition of these paths are equal in $\wp$.
 However, we now have many ways to define $\gamma$ under the proxy map $(-)_A$.
 We could write